-• Decontamination and terminal decontamination of isolation rooms or cohort areas is carried out in line with PHE and other national guidance 1 new HPV machine and 1 UV light Deep clean team consists of 3-4 staff.
+• Decontamination and terminal decontamination of isolation rooms or cohort areas is carried out in line with PHE and other national guidance requirements, with the addition of HPV decontamination where this is possible.
+1 new HPV machine and 1 UV light Deep clean team consists of 3-4 staff.
 No budget for consumables.
 Delays in cleaning lead to delays in patient flow through hospital Staff undertaking training on the use of the machines.
 16 staff will have completed training week beginning 23/11/20 • Increased frequency of cleaning in areas that have higher environmental contamination rates as set out in the PHE and other national guidance Increasing requests for cleaning putting additional stress on poorly staffed teams.
 HK working tireless to fill vacancies or staff shortages.
-Estates to agree with IPC where areas of low risk are cleaned less frequently to allow resources to be diverted to areas of greater need • Linen from possible and confirmed COVID-19 patients is managed in line with PHE and other national guidance and the appropriate precautions are taken Laundry policy is in place and assessed as meeting the National guidance.
-Monitored during IPCN daily visits.
+Estates to agree with IPC where areas of low risk are cleaned less frequently to allow resources to be diverted to areas of greater need • Linen from possible and confirmed COVID-19 patients is managed in line with PHE and other national guidance and the appropriate precautions are taken as meeting the National guidance.
 Some areas have been non- compliant recently where linen hasn't been bagged appropriately.
 AH discussed with Matrons and furthers communications relayed. • Single use items are used where possible and according to Single Use Policy Single use items used in line with WHT policy. • Reusable equipment is appropriately decontaminated in line with local and PHE and other national policy Reusable equipment is cleaned in line with Trust and National Policy.
 Spot checks take place by Matrons and IPC during daily visits.
 Shortened IPC assurance audits have taken place during the COVID-19 pandemic as part of the NHSEI Action Plan.

-NHSEI action plan shared across divisions for learning.
-Community teams advised on the decontamination of equipment in line with national and Trust policy.
-Clear desk policy 3.
-Ensure appropriate antimicrobia resistance All staff are reminded of the need to declutter work areas and to clean the areas down before and after their shift (and during) using Clinell wipes.
-Particularly important in office spaces and hot desking where key boards, mouse and telephones are likely to be contaminated.
-I use to optimise patient outcomes and to areas. covid secure.
-Social distancing, maximum people in a room at any onetime advertised on the door, use of face masks, care taken if sharing a car to work, staggering breaks.
-Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and process are in place to ensure: arrangements around antimicrobial stewardship are maintained mandatory reporting requirements are adhered to and boards continue to maintain oversight Monthly snap shot audits and antimicrobial report to medicines Management Committee and ICC Antimicrobial formulary updated August 2020 and available on Trust intranet and micro-guide.
-Microbiologist service for referral of difficult cases and advice on antimicrobial deployment.
-Community teams review antibiotic prescribing for patients and refer to senior staff where there are ocncerns in the number of Cdiff cases identified in the Trust and the numbers will exceed the objective for this year formed and is reviewing
+Clear desk policy declutter work areas and to clean the areas. covid secure.
+Social distancing, maximum people in a room at any onetime advertised on the door, use of face masks, care taken if sharing a car to work, 3.
+Ensure appropriate antimicrobia contaminated. al use to optimise patient outcomes and to staggering breaks. events and antimicrobial resistance Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and process are in place to ensure: arrangements around antimicrobial stewardship are maintained mandatory reporting requirements are adhered to and boards continue to maintain Monthly snap shot audits and antimicrobial report to medicines Management Committee and ICC Antimicrobial formulary updated August 2020 and available on Trust intranet and micro-guide.
+Microbiologist service for referral of difficult cases and advice on antimicrobial There has been an increase in the number of Cdiff cases